singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 Finding the minimum element of a min-heap is easy: it's always at the top.
 The trickier part is how to remove it.
 (In fact, this isn't that tricky.)

 First, we remove the minimum element and swap it with the last element in the heap (the bottommost, rightmost element).
-Then, we bubble down this element, swapping it with one of its children until the min­ heap property is restored.
+Then, we bubble down this element, swapping it with one of its children until the min-heap property is restored.

 Do we swap it with the left child or the right child?
 That depends  on their values.
 There's no inherent ordering between  the left and right element, but you'll need to take the smaller one in order to maintain the min-heap ordering.